 How to Get Around Auckland

-Auckland is an easy place to get around for a large place.
+There are multiple, easy ways to get from Auckland airport to the city & Auckland itself is an easy place to get around for a large place.
 It offers a well-run public transport system of trains, buses and ferries- head to Britomart in the center for the main public transport hub.
 City Link buses connect you to the different parts of the city from as little as NZD $0.50.
 However, for greener options there is also a range of cycle paths that have opened up, as well as walking trails that help you explore the city at your own pace.

 The Best Time To Go To Auckland